bdaiinstitute/spatialmath-python/docs/source/intro.rst

 ************

-Spatial maths capability underpins all of robotics and robotic vision.
-The aim of the `spatialmath` package is to replicate the functionality of the MATLAB&reg; Spatial Math Toolbox while achieving the conflicting high-level design aims of being:
+Spatial maths capability underpins all of robotics and robotic vision by describing the relative position and orientation of objects in 2D or 3D space.
+This package:

-* as similar as possible to the MATLAB function names and semantics
+- provides Python classes and functions to manipulate matrices that represent relevant mathematical objects such as rotation matrices :math:`R \in SO(2), SO(3)`, homogeneous transformation matrices :math:`T \in SE(2), SE(3)` and quaternions :math:`q \in \mathbb{H}`.

-* as Pythonic as possible
+- replicates, as much as possible, the functionality of the `Spatial Math Toolbox  <https://github.com/petercorke/spatial-math>`__ for MATLAB |reg| which underpins the `Robotics Toolbox <https://github.com/petercorke/robotics-toolbox-matlab>`__ for MATLAB.
+Important considerations included:

-More detailed design aims include:
+  - being as similar as possible to the MATLAB Toolbox function names and semantics

-* Python3 support only
+  - but balancing the tension of being as Pythonic as possible
-* Use Python keyword arguments to replace the RTB string options supported using `tb_optparse`
+  - use Python keyword arguments to replace the MATLAB Toolbox string options supported using `tb_optparse``
-* Use `numpy` arrays for all rotation and homogeneous transformation matrices, as well as vectors
+  - use ``numpy`` arrays for rotation and homogeneous transformation matrices, quaternions and vectors
-* Functions that accept a vector can accept a list, tuple, or `np.ndarray`
+  - all functions that accept a vector can accept a list, tuple, or `np.ndarray`
-* By default all `np.ndarray` vectors have the shape `(N,)` but functions also accept row `(1,N)` and column `(N,1)` vectors.
+  - By default all `np.ndarray` vectors have the shape `(N,)` but functions also accept row `(1,N)`  and column `(N,1)` vectors.
 This is a gnarly aspect of numpy.
-* Unlike RTB these functions do not support sequences, that functionality is supported by the pose classes `SO2`, `SE2`, `SO3`, `SE3`.
+  - The classes can hold a sequence of elements, they are polymorphic with lists, which can be used to represent trajectories or time sequences.

 Quick example:

 .. code:: python

-  import spatialmath as sm
+  >>> import spatialmath as sm

-  R = sm.SO3.Rx(30, 'deg')
+  >>> R = sm.SO3.Rx(30, 'deg')
-  print(R)
+  >>> R
      1         0         0
      0         0.866025 -0.5